Conditions for Darwinian evolution in compartmentalized autocatalytic reaction networks: Results

-(Fig.\,\ref{fig:delta_t}B).
-Intuitively, we can realize this form as the condition that the background reaction dominates the catalyzed reaction at the start of each cycle (just after each dilution), i.e., $\epsilon > \kappa (x^*)^2$, and $x^*$ is roughly $x^* \sim \frac{1}{2}\frac{s^{tot}}{m}$ if all of the substrate $\rm{S}$ added at the beginning of a cycle is converted to the $\rm{X}_1$ or $\rm{X}_2$ by the end of the cycle.
+(Fig.\,\ref{fig:si_nullclines}C).
+Intuitively, this form can be realized as the condition that the background reaction dominates the catalyzed reaction at the start of each cycle (just after each dilution), i.e., $\epsilon > \kappa (x^*)^2$, and $x^*$ is roughly $x^* \sim \frac{1}{2}\frac{s^{tot}}{m}$ if all of the substrate $\rm{S}$ added at the beginning of a cycle is converted to the $\rm{X}_1$ or $\rm{X}_2$ by the end of the cycle.